Written by

 Figure 29 | source: Omdia 2021 Trends to Watch TV and Online Video in Asia Oceania

-It’s true that Asia has been kind of finger pointed for years, but it seems that education and government policy – and technology – are starting to pay off as AVIA explainns.
+It’s true that Asia has been kind of finger pointed for years, but it seems that education and government policy – and technology – are starting to pay off as AVIA explains.
 But the road will be quite long and we’ll need to stay focused, especially as it’s not about Asia only.
-Have a look at those figures from Viaccess Orca if you have a doubt.
+Have a look at those figures from Viaccess-Orca if you have a doubt.

 Last but not least